Under-Appreciated: Antonio McDyess Was A Beast Before The Injuries

 Published in 2011

-It was still in preseason when Dice established himself as a rising star and had people calling him Shawn Kemp with a better jumper (Kemp had an underrated jumper).
+It only took a few preseason games for Dice to establish himself as a rising star and have people calling him Shawn Kemp with a better jumper (FYI: Kemp had an underrated jumper).
 In 1999, he made the All-NBA 3rd team.
 A year later, he won Gold in the Olympics (he also had a game-winner during those games).
 Then in 2001, the 20 & 12 Nugget finally made the All-Star team and I was thinking Dice was finally going to be recognized as a star in the league.

-Then just 10 games into the next season, he suffered a Patella Tendon rupture, costing him 2 more seasons which should have been All-Star ones.
+Then just 10 games into the next season, he suffered a Patella Tendon rupture, costing him two more seasons which should have been All-Star ones.

 His next stop was in New York, where he re-injured his knee again — on a rebound dunk.
 He would go on to have a short stint (even shorter than his first time) with the Suns and then found a home in Detroit, where he often showed flashes of the brilliance he was robbed of due to his knee injuries.